ryonakano/chcase/README.md

 )
 ```

-Now you can use chcase in your project.
+Now you can use the library in your project.

+### 2. Start Coding

 Set the case for input string and result string and then perform conversion.